florianneukirchen/qgis_adjust_style/README.md

 ## Usage
 Start the plugin from the plugin menu or the plugin toolbar; a dockwidget opens on the right side of the main window.

+Since version 1.9, another dockwidget is avaible in the layout composer window.

+Since version 1.9 of the plugin, you can choose the strength of the change in the range of 5 to 90.
+This is added / substracted as absolute value when changing HSV color saturation or value (in the range 0 to 255); and as percentage for changes to font size or stroke.
+In earlier versions, changes of HSV color saturation and value are ± 5 (in the range 0 to 255) and changes of font size or stroke width is ± 5 %.

 ### Select Layers
 First, select the layers you want to work on.
 Possible choices: